ibm-messaging/kafka-connect-mq-sink/README.md

 When configuring TLS connection to MQ, you may find that the queue manager rejects the cipher suite, in spite of the name looking correct.
 There are two different naming conventions for cipher suites (<https://www.ibm.com/support/knowledgecenter/SSFKSJ_9.1.0/com.ibm.mq.dev.doc/q113220_.htm>).
 Setting the configuration option `mq.ssl.use.ibm.cipher.mappings=false` often resolves cipher suite problems.

+### `MQRC_NOT_AUTHORIZED` exception

+When attempting to send a message to an IBM MQ queue, an MQException with code `MQRC_NOT_AUTHORIZED` (reason code `2035`) and completion code 2 is thrown.
+This indicates insufficient permissions on the queue and the queue manager.

+#### Resolving the problem

+1. **Review permissions**: Ensure that the user has necessary permissions for accessing the queue and the queue manager.
+2. **Grant authority**: If the user does not have the necessary permissions, assign required authorities to the user.
+3. **Set Context**: Set `WMQ_MQMD_MESSAGE_CONTEXT` property for required properties.

+    Configure the `mq.message.mqmd.context` property according to the message context.
+Options include:
+      - `ALL`, which corresponds to `WMQ_MDCTX_SET_ALL_CONTEXT`
+      - `IDENTITY`, mapped to `WMQ_MDCTX_SET_IDENTITY_CONTEXT`

+    **Important:** If your message contains any of the following properties, you must ensure that `WMQ_MQMD_MESSAGE_CONTEXT` is set to either `WMQ_MDCTX_SET_IDENTITY_CONTEXT` or `WMQ_MDCTX_SET_ALL_CONTEXT`:
+      - JMS_IBM_MQMD_UserIdentifier
+      - JMS_IBM_MQMD_AccountingToken
+      - JMS_IBM_MQMD_ApplIdentityData

+    Similarly, if your message includes any of the following properties, set the `WMQ_MQMD_MESSAGE_CONTEXT` field to `WMQ_MDCTX_SET_ALL_CONTEXT`:
+      - JMS_IBM_MQMD_PutApplType
+      - JMS_IBM_MQMD_PutApplName
+      - JMS_IBM_MQMD_PutDate
+      - JMS_IBM_MQMD_PutTime
+      - JMS_IBM_MQMD_ApplOriginData

+    Other message properties do not require the `mq.message.mqmd.context` property.

+#### Additional tips

+- Verify that the length of all properties are correctly set within the allowed limit.
+- Do not set the [`JMS_IBM_MQMD_BackoutCount`](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=descriptor-backoutcount-mqlong-mqmd) property.
+- Refer to the IBM MQ documentation for detailed configuration guidance:

+  - [IBM MQ JMS Message Object Properties](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=application-jms-message-object-properties): This documentation provides details about various properties that can be set on IBM MQ JMS message objects, including their names, types, and descriptions.
+  - [IBM MQ Developer Community](https://community.ibm.com/community/user/integration/home): The developer community for IBM MQ, where you can find forums, articles, and resources related to development and troubleshooting for IBM MQ.
+  - [IBM MQ troubleshooting guide](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=mq-troubleshooting-support): IBM guide for troubleshooting common issues and errors in IBM MQ.

 ## Support

 A commercially supported version of this connector is available for customers with a support entitlement for [IBM Event Streams](https://www.ibm.com/cloud/event-streams) or [IBM Cloud Pak for Integration](https://www.ibm.com/cloud/cloud-pak-for-integration).